Sierra Leone parliament approves new head of National Revenue Authority and others

 The Parliament of Sierra Leone on Tuesday 05th June 2018, debated and approved the Fifth Report of the Committee on Appointments and the Public Service, chaired by the Leader of Government Business, Hon.
 Mohamed Sidie Tunis.

-The report recommended that approval of following: Dr. Samuel S. Jibao-Commissioner-General, National Revenue Authority; Dr. Prince Alex Harding-Chairman, National Telecommunication Commission; Mr. Andrew Jaia Kaikai-Chief Immigration Officer.
+The report recommended the approval of the following nominees: Dr. Samuel S. Jibao-Commissioner-General, National Revenue Authority; Dr. Prince Alex Harding-Chairman, National Telecommunication Commission; Mr. Andrew Jaia Kaikai-Chief Immigration Officer.

 Umaru Napoleon Koroma Esq.-Chairman, National Commission for Privatization; Brig.
 Gen. (Rtd) John A.O Jah-Tucker-National Security Coordinator, Office of National Security; Mohamed Fuaad Daboh-Director-General, National Social Security and Insurance Trust; Dr. Foday Moriba Jaward-Executive Chairman, Environmental Protection Agency.